lhr-solar/PeripheralSOMPCB/README.md

 # BPS-PeripheralSOMPCB
-The BPS Peripheral System on Module takes in the SPI or I2C of the various BPS boards (Volttemp and Amperes) and sends that along a can bus.
+The BPS Peripheral System on Module takes in the SPI or I2C of the various Peripheral boards and sends that along a can bus.
+Used primarily by BPS and Data Acquisition

 ## Daughter Board Connector Pinout Usage Guide
  * SPI1 is the main SPI